 STAGE 3 – ISEB COMMON PRE-TEST

-All candidates will be asked to take the ISEB (Independent Schools’ Examination Board) Common Pre-Test in their Prep School in November of Year 6.
+All candidates will be asked to take the ISEB (Independent Schools’ Examination Board) Common Pre-Test in their Prep School between November and March of Year 6.
 Pupils who are not at a Prep School will be invited to take the test at Bradfield.

 STAGE 4 – ADMISSIONS ASSESSMENT